24f2002973/Vehicle-Parking-App---V1/README.md

-project Title: Vehicle Parking App
+project Title: Vehicle Parking App.

 Description: It is a multi-user app that manages different parking lots, parking spots and parked vehicles for 4 wheelers.